kstenerud/dogma/kbnf.md

 LF		= '\{a}';
 ```

-Or if you prefer, the same thing with English nonterminal names:
+Or if you prefer, the same thing with English symbol names:

 ```kbnf
 record         = company_name "：：" employee_count LF;